-Training Goal 3 - Assess and Manage Patients with Medical Complexities
+Training Goal 3 - Assess and Manage Patients with Mental Health Difficulties

-By the end of the first two years of HST the Trainee is expected to complete a 12month rotation in General Paediatrics and to become proficient in coordinating the care of patients with medical complexities.
-This requires proficiency in planning and assessment, including the coordination of future visits or referrals to ensure that treatment plans are carried out.
-In addition, the management of such patients requires acting as a point of reference for the child and family and for sharing information with professionals and families.
+By the end of the first two years of HST, the Trainee is expected to complete a 12-month rotation in General Paediatrics and to become proficient in coordinating the care of patients with mental health difficulties.
+This requires proficiency in multidisciplinary teamwork and interagency collaboration with colleagues in allied health and child and adolescent psychiatry.

-OUTCOME 1 - COORDINATE CARE OF CHILDREN WITH COMPLEX MEDICAL ISSUES AND DISABILITIES
+OUTCOME 1 - COORDINATE CARE OF CHILDREN WITH MENTAL HEALTH DIFFICULTIES

-For the Trainee to coordinate the care of children with complex medical conditions and disabilities in the acute and community settings.
+For the Trainee to coordinate the care of children with mental health difficulties in the acute and community settings.

-OUTCOME 2 - MANAGE A CHILD WITH MEDICAL COMPLEXITIES
+OUTCOME 2 - MANAGE A CHILD WITH MENTAL HEALTH DIFFICULTIES

-For the Trainee to manage a child with medical complexities using a systematic approach in the acute and community setting.
+For the Trainee to manage a child with mental health difficulties using a systematic approach in the acute and community setting.